Social media stars sail away with sea shanty record deals

 Group member Ben Bamford said the intention was “to get the entire pub involved with us, so that you can really bring the house down.
 You want people to be walking past the pub thinking, ‘What the hell is going on in there?’”

-He added that none of the group have TikTok, but hearing the music gain traction in the charts and in the news encouraged the band to get back out there and perform their biggest show at the end of January in the Dragon bar in Wellington, which he said was “a blast.”
+He added that none of the group have TikTok, but hearing the music gain traction in the charts and in the news encouraged the band to get back out there and perform their biggest show at the end of January in The Welsh Dragon Bar in Wellington, which he said was “a blast.”

 Sea shanties were work songs developed on 19th century sailing vessels.
 Gerry Smyth, an English professor at Liverpool John Moores University and author of “Sailor Song: The Shanties & Ballads of the High Seas,” points out that chart-topping single “Wellerman” isn’t technically one: Shanties have a call-and-response structure that was used so sailors could sing and work in unison while performing physically demanding tasks.